Temporary Kings (album)

-Temporary Kings is an album by saxophonist Mark Turner and pianist Ethan Iverson.
-The album was released in September 2018 by the ECM label.
-Jazzwise included the album in its list of Top 20 Jazz Albums of 2018, ranking it #13.
+Temporary Kings is an album by saxophonist Mark Turner and pianist Ethan Iverson recorded in June 2017 and released on ECM September the following year.

+Reception

+Jazzwise included the album as number thirteen in its list of Top 20 Jazz Albums of 2018.

 NPR included the album in its list of Best Music of 2018.

-Reception

 The Observer awarded the album 4 stars with the review by Dave Gelly stating "The friendly relations between contemporary forms of jazz and classical music are taken for granted these days, and this is a particularly fine example, a kind of jazz-inflected chamber music.
 It is a set of duets for tenor saxophone (Turner) and piano (Iverson), by players who delight in each other’s work and company.
-The atmosphere is calm and reflective, with few if any dramatic highs but plenty of melody and lively exchanges".
+The atmosphere is calm and reflective, with few if any dramatic highs but plenty of melody and lively exchanges."

 All About Jazz reviewer Mario Calvitti said, "Overall a nice record, which requires several plays in order to fully appreciate all the nuances that make it up.
-The work highlights above all the talent of the pianist, who here is fully manifested both as an interpreter and as a composer, while Turner confirms himself as a superfine soloist, with one of the most beautiful instrumental voices among the saxophonists of his generation".
+The work highlights above all the talent of the pianist, who here is fully manifested both as an interpreter and as a composer, while Turner confirms himself as a superfine soloist, with one of the most beautiful instrumental voices among the saxophonists of his generation."

-JazzTrail's Filipe Freitas noted "Temporary Kings is a guileless jazz session whose bi-directional moves converge and diverge with an astounding conviction" In JazzTimes, J.D.
-Considine called it an "'ethereal session, drawing on the austerely cerebral legacy of Lennie Tristano and Warne Marsh as well as the intimate dynamics of chamber music".
+JazzTrail's Filipe Freitas noted "Temporary Kings is a guileless jazz session whose bi-directional moves converge and diverge with an astounding conviction."

+In JazzTimes, J.D.
+Considine called it an "'ethereal session, drawing on the austerely cerebral legacy of Lennie Tristano and Warne Marsh as well as the intimate dynamics of chamber music."